falcucci/release-me/README.md

 ```shell
 bash -c "$(curl -LsS https://raw.githubusercontent.com/falcucci/release-me/master/react-native-release.sh)"
 ```
-or your could put it on your `package.json` as follows:
+or just put it on your `package.json` as follows:

 ```json
 {